University of Gothenburg

 Dr Mauricio Martel (Currently a postdoctoral researcher at Universität Koblenz-Landau)

-Dr Yehia Abd Alrahman (Currently young fellow at the Swedish Research Council, University of Gothenburg)
+Dr Yehia Abd Alrahman (Currently a senior lecturer at the University of Gothenburg)

-Dr Giuseppe Perelli (Currently in Università di Roma, La Sapienza)
+Dr Giuseppe Perelli (Currently an assistant professor in Università di Roma, La Sapienza)

 Dr Manuela Bujorianu (Currently in University College London)